liaaaxu/IMDB-Scraping/README.md

 ## IMDB Scraping

 This web scraper is tailored for imdb.com.
 The main goal is to collect user-generated online text reviews as well as relevant movie features for future research purposes.
-Here I list all the variables that will be gathered:
+Here I list all the variables that will be gathered.

+Note: IMDB does offer public datasets: https://www.imdb.com/interfaces/.

 ### IMDB Text Reviews Scraping.py